Tips: Customizing Mod Lists

 Adding custom mods to your load order with MOMW Configurator

 These rules should be defined in a file called momw-customizations.toml in the same folder as your openmw.cfg and momw-configurator.toml files.
 If that file does not already exist, simply create it.
+Open the momw-customizations.toml file in any text editor.
+On Windows it's a good idea to use an editor like VSCode which has plugins for TOML files which alert you if you make some mistakes.

 The MOMW Configurator README fully describes all customization options, but we'll show a few examples below.